MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 A(\alpha) = \sum_{i=0}^n \alpha^i A^{(i)} = A^{(0)} + \alpha A^{(1)} + \alpha^2 A^{(2)} + \cdots + \alpha^n A^{(n)}
 $$

-When $\alpha \geq 1$, the series diverges, rendering all of our known analytical treatments as useless.
+When $$\alpha \geq 1$$, the series diverges, rendering all of our known analytical treatments as useless.
 So the next time you are part of a nuclear physics lecture, know that every single potential and equation that involves the strong nuclear force is an approximation that fits experiments and has not be analytically derived.
 And who knows, maybe if you can figure out a way to solve problems the same way Dirac did, you might be able to figure this out.
 At that point, you would have a realistic shot of being nominated as a Nobel Prize laureate.

 Thank you for making it this far, and as always, keep on physicsing.